The concept of ‘living within your means’ used to be a simple way of life.

 With the average Australian credit card debt hovering around $4,000, it’s obvious that many people don’t have clear and effective rules around budgeting, saving and spending.

-It’s not just credit cards that are getting out of hand, either: store cards, personal loans, even loans to cover a trip to the dentist are readily available.
+It’s not just credit cards that are getting out of hand, store cards, personal loans, or even loans to cover a trip to the dentist are readily available.

 This easy access to credit has significantly blurred the lines of money management for modern households